seekingtau/constellex/README.md

-# Planets
+# Constellex
-Planets is a Python project I've been working on that generates data of planets that looks and feels "real enough" for me.
+Constellex is a Python project I've been working on that generates data of planets and the solar systems they are contained within that looks and feels "real enough" for me.
+It is to be used for gamified/unrealistic purposes only.

 Obviously, it isn't perfect, but it works and is fairly simple.